himanshugoel2797/Cardinal-semicolon/notes/drivers/iwifi/device_doc.md

 Read CSR_GP_CNTRL, bit HW_RF_KILL_SW to get the switch status,
     0 = RF kill is on, turn off radio
     1 = RF kill is off, can turn on radio

+= Notification Mechanism =
+Firmware related communications are all done via queues, the device responds by sending response commands via the rx ring.
+The freebsd driver queues these into a notification queue.